DuckyHQ0/hqlauncher-rs/mcln/README.md

 A Rust library for creating, launching, and managing Minecraft instances.

-This isn't our top priority right now, first we'll need authentication, so we're working on msmc.rs first.
+Check out [msmsc.rs](https://crates.io/crates/msmc) if you need authentication, we're working on that the most right now.

 Will include support for: